elunna/nerfhack-changelog/README.md

 * When wishing for dragon scales, any specified enchantment is nullified to +0 (xnh)
 * Green dragon scale mail also grants regeneration.

+### INTRINSIC CHANGES
+* Invisibility and see invisible cannot be permanently gained intrinsically (xnh)
+* Telepathy cannot be permanently gained intrinsically
+* Teleportitis cannot be permanently gained intrinsically.
+* Teleport control cannot be permanently gained intrinsically.
+* Amnesia can make you forget intrinsic telepathy.
+* Intrinsic disintegration res doesn't protect items from disintegration.

+#### Eating Accessories
+* Eating rings and amulets only confers an intrinsic for a temporary period.
+*  To compensate for the temporary nature of these intrinsics, the possibility of actually getting the property has been inversed.
+ * Before, the chance of getting an intrinsic from a ring by eating it was 1 in 3.
+It has been changed to 2 in 3.
+The chance for an amulet by eating it was 1 in 5.
+It has been changed to 4 in 5.

+** Summary of revised eating effects:**
+ - Eating a ring now grants 750-1500 turns of it's property intrinsically.
+ - Eating an amulet now grants 1250-2000 turns of it's property intrinsically.
+ - Eating the amulet of reflection now gives intrinsic reflection for 1250-2000 turns.
+Previously it would not grant anything.
+ - Eating the amulet of flying now gives intrinsic flying for 1250-2000 turns.
+Previously it had no effect.

+#### Aggravate Monster changes
+* Cannibalism causes aggravation for 10-15k turns instead of permanently.
+* Eating domestic animals causes aggravation for 5000-7500 turns instead of permanently.
+* Intrinsic aggravate monster increases monster difficulty by 5 (stacks with extrinsic).
+* Aggravate monster spell cast at hero causes intrinsic aggravation for 50-300 turns.
+* Aggravate monster causes monsters not to flee and not be scared of musical instruments.
+* Ring of aggravate monster causes pets to attack anything without fear.
+* Ting of aggravate monster increases the monster generation difficulty by 15 (this was already implemented in NetHack 3.7, but it's worth including here as a recent change)

 ### PARTIAL INTRINSICS

 * Ported from EvilHack